The Next Viral Video!

 When it comes to electrical switches and contacts, many people seem to be confused by the terms Normally Open (NO) and Normally Closed (NC).
 The root of the problem seems to start with the fundamental concept of what it means to be open or closed.
 This post attempts to clarify those concepts.

-In every day terminology, movement is allowed when . . .
+In every day terminology, movement is . . .

 Check your UISettings.config

 For the past several weeks, my Visual Studio (VS) / Team Foundation Server (TFS) has been freezing more and more.
 It started with file comparisons, moved to synchronizations, progressed to numerous other functionality,and eventually reached the point where I could not even submit any code changes.
 I uninstalled/reinstalled Visual Studio . . .